asciamanna/asciamanna.github.io/_drafts/the-cost-of-cost-center-software-development.md

 The history of software development is one where software existed primarily as back office activities to automate and improve processes, etc. It is reasonable to see why, at that time, it was considered a cost center.
 Fast-forward to today where software is a critical part of most companies (tightly integrated with the business).
 Even more directly software is often the primary product that companies produce (SaaS for example).
 For most companies the accounting hasn't been so quick to adjust, while they still try to minimize the costs of software development.
 It may seem obvious to seasoned agile and lean practitioners, it is often hard to convince companies that minimizing the costs of the activity that creates their revenue is a bad idea.
 That would mean throwing out accounting metrics by which senior leadership is often judged.

+> Cost Accounting is enemy number one of productivity.
+> _&mdash;Eliyahu M. Goldratt, Creator of the Theory of Constraints and author of The Goal_

 ## Cost Center Culture

 This cost center mentality has a serious impact on the culture of software development in these companies.
 The decisions that get made in the interest of managing costs further complicate the organization, making it even harder to deliver value to customers quickly.